-The Company manages its operations and allocates resources as a single operating segment.
-Further, the Company manages, monitors, and reports its financials as a single reporting segment.
+The Company manages its operations and allocates resources as a single operating segment, and therefore, one reportable segment.
 Operating segments are components of a company for which separate financial information is internally produced for regular use by the Chief Operating Decision Maker (CODM) to allocate resources and assess the performance of the business.
 The Company's CODM is its Chief Executive Officer who makes operating decisions, assesses financial performance, and allocates resources based on Company-wide financial information.